semaphore-protocol/website/versioned_docs/version-V2/use-cases/private-voting.md

 - **Smart contract on Ethereum**: implements the Semaphore **base contract** to post transactions and verify proofs on Ethereum.
 - **Poll**: Semaphore _group_ that members join to vote on proposals.
-- **Decentralized application (DApp)**: user-friendly interface for members to join a poll and vote on a proposal.
+- **Decentralized application (dApp)**: user-friendly interface for members to join a poll and vote on a proposal.

 ### Community member

-Community members connect their wallets to your DApp.
+Community members connect their wallets to your dApp.
-Your DApp provides a UI that provides the following user actions:
+Your dApp provides a UI that enables the following user interactions:

 1. Verify ownership of the community token.
 2. Generate an anonymous ID.